cradlepoint/sdk-samples/cpu_usage/readme.txt

 External Requirements
 =====================
+1. NCOS 7.0.0 and higher.
-The USB drive must be formatted in fat32.
+2. The USB drive must be formatted in fat32.
+3. The drive must be plugged in to write to a csv file.

 Application Purpose
 ===================
-Gets cpu and memory usage information from the router every 30 seconds and writes a csv file to a usb stick formatted in fat32.
+Writes cpu and memory information to logs and a csv file.
+On the first pass will create the csv file and header.
+After that it will append the cpu and memory information to the csv file.

 Expected Output
 ===============
-Your USB drive should get populated with usage_info.csv that will look like the example below:
+usage_info.csv will look like the example below:

-Hostname	  Time	                    Memory Available	Memory Free	Memory Total	Load 15 Min	Load 1 Min	Load 5 Min	CPU Usage IBR900-e44	Fri Apr 12 15:58:25 2019	43 MB	            6 MB	      231 MB	      0.14	      0.08	      0.11	      6%
+Hostname: IBR900-e44

+Time: Fri Apr 12 15:58:25 2019

+Memory Available: 43 MB

+Memory Free: 6 MB

+Memory Total: 231 MB

+Load 15 Min: 0.14

+Load 1 Min: 0.08

+Load 5 Min: 0.11

+CPU Usage: 6%